warmchang/tech-exercise/docs/slides/content/tech-exercise-iv.md

 * can query Prometheus to see metrics
 * can create alerts with PrometheusRule
 * can install Grafana create dashboards with it
-* can create search index in Kibana
+* can visualize Logs in the OCP Web Console